Board & Staff

 Jacque VanDenburg

-Meet Jacque, a dedicated resident of the Bitterroot Valley since 1995.
+Jacque has been a dedicated resident of the Bitterroot Valley since 1995.
 She proudly calls Corvallis, Montana her home.
 Jacque’s love for the performing arts is evident through her involvement in the local community.
 As the former President of the Board of Directors for Ballet Bitterroot Performing Arts, she has dedicated nearly two decades to promoting performing arts in the Bitterroot Valley.
 She is also engaged with several non-profit organizations in the valley, actively working to make a positive impact.

 Originally from Corvallis, Oregon, Jacque has fully embraced the Montana lifestyle.
 Beyond seasonal activities skiing and enjoying the outdoors, Jacque remains deeply connected to the arts throughout the year and finds immense joy in witnessing children discover the magic of the arts.